dwavesystems/dwave-ocean-sdk/overview/solving_problems.rst

 If you plan to use the D-Wave system to sample, follow the configuration described under :ref:`dwavesys`.

-For example, the BQM of an AND gate created above may look like this:
+For example, the BQM of the AND gate created above may look like this:

 .. code-block:: python